- 16 Jul

 Pricing will normally be affected by:

-The other factors noted in the factoring section may have a slight affect on pricing as they would increase the cost of a collect out in the event of client failure, however, they will have little affect on the day to day workload hence a lesser affect on costing.
-Some invoice discounters may not make any adjustment for some of these factors.
+The other factors noted in the factoring section may have a slight effect on pricing as they would increase the cost of a collection out in the event of client failure, however, they will have little effect on the day-to-day workload hence a lesser effect on cost.
+Some invoice discounters may not make any adjustments for some of these factors.

 Invoice Finance Pricing Models